"God's timing": Shatta Wale to headline huge concert on Legon campus

-Shatta Wale Announces New Legon Gig After His Issues With The University
+Shatta Wale Announces New UG Gig After His Issues With The School

 - Shatta Wale is set to perform at this year's University of Ghana Artiste Night event